alanrvazquez/alanrvazquez.github.io/README.md

 ## Published Papers

 1. **Vazquez, A. R.** and Xu, H. (2022).
-An integer programming algorithm for constructing maximin distance designs from good lattice point sets.
-Accepted for publication in **Statistica Sinica**.
+An integer programming algorithm for constructing maximin distance designs from good lattice point sets. **Statistica Sinica**.
+Published Online.

 2. **Vazquez, A. R.**, Wong, W.-K., and Goos, P. (2022).
 Constructing two-level Q<sub>B</sub>-optimal designs for screening experiments using mixed integer programming and heuristic algorithms.
 Accepted for publication in **Statistics and Computing**.

+3. Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2022).
+Systematic enumeration of definitive screening designs.
+Accepted for publication in **Statistics and Computing**.

-3. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2022).
+4. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2022).
 Two-level orthogonal screening designs with 80, 96 and 112 runs, and up to 29 factors. **Journal of Quality Technology**, 54:338-358.

-4. Staes, I., Bäcker, L. E., Simoens, K., De Winter, K., Marolt, G., Cenens, W., Wolput, S., **Vazquez, A. R.**, Goos, P, Lavigne, R., Bernaerts, K., and Aertsen, A. (2022).
+5. Staes, I., Bäcker, L. E., Simoens, K., De Winter, K., Marolt, G., Cenens, W., Wolput, S., **Vazquez, A. R.**, Goos, P, Lavigne, R., Bernaerts, K., and Aertsen, A. (2022).
 Superinfection exclusion factors allow for a history-dependent switch from vertical to horizontal phage transmission. **Cell Reports**, 39:110804.

-5. **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2021).
+6. **Vazquez, A. R.**, Schoen, E. D., and Goos, P. (2021).
 A mixed integer optimization approach for model selection in screening experiments. **Journal of Quality Technology**, 53:243-266.

-6. Kort R., Schlösser, J., **Vazquez, A. R.**, Atakunda, P., Muhoozi, G. K. M., Wacoo, A. P., Sybesma, W. G. H., Westerberg, A. C., Iversen, P. O.,  and Schoen E. D. (2021).
+7. Kort R., Schlösser, J., **Vazquez, A. R.**, Atakunda, P., Muhoozi, G. K. M., Wacoo, A. P., Sybesma, W. G. H., Westerberg, A. C., Iversen, P. O.,  and Schoen E. D. (2021).
 Model selection reveals the butyrate-producing gut bacterium Coprococcus eutactus as predictor for language development in three-year-old rural Ugandan children. **Frontiers in Microbiology, section Systems Microbiology**, 12:1-14.

-7. Goos, P., Syafitri, U., Sartono, B., and **Vazquez, A. R.** (2020).
+8. Goos, P., Syafitri, U., Sartono, B., and **Vazquez, A. R.** (2020).
 A nonlinear multidimensional knapsack problem in the optimal design of mixture experiments. **European Journal of Operational Research**, 281:201-221.

-8. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
+9. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
 Projections of definitive screening designs by dropping columns: Selection and evaluation. **Technometrics**, 62:37-47.

-9. **Vazquez, A. R.**, and Xu, H. (2019).
+10. **Vazquez, A. R.**, and Xu, H. (2019).
 Construction of two-level nonregular designs of strength three with large run sizes. **Technometrics**, 61:341-353.

-10. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
+11. **Vazquez, A. R.**, Goos, P., and Schoen, E. D. (2019).
 Constructing two-level designs by concatenation of strength-3 orthogonal arrays. **Technometrics**, 61:219-232.

-11. Trigos, F., **Vazquez, A. R.**, and Cárdenas-Barrón, L. E. (2019).
+12. Trigos, F., **Vazquez, A. R.**, and Cárdenas-Barrón, L. E. (2019).
 A simulation-based heuristic that promotes business profit while increasing the perceived quality of service industries. **International Journal of Production Economics**, 211:60-70.

-12. Eendebak, P. T. and **Vazquez, A. R.** (2019).
+13. Eendebak, P. T. and **Vazquez, A. R.** (2019).
 OApackage: A Python package for generation and analysis of orthogonal arrays, optimal designs and conference designs. **Journal of Open Source Software**, 4:1097.

-13. Maestroni, B. M., **Vazquez, A. R.**, Avossa, V., Goos, P., Cesio, V., Heinzen, H., Riener, J., Cannavan, A. (2018).
+14. Maestroni, B. M., **Vazquez, A. R.**, Avossa, V., Goos, P., Cesio, V., Heinzen, H., Riener, J., Cannavan, A. (2018).
 Ruggedness testing of an analytical method for pesticide residues in potato. **Accreditation and Quality Assurance**, 23:303-316.

-14. **Vázquez-Alcocer, A.**, Garzón, D. L., and Sánchez-Casas, R. M. (2014).
+15. **Vázquez-Alcocer, A.**, Garzón, D. L., and Sánchez-Casas, R. M. (2014).
 LADES: A software for constructing and analyzing longitudinal designs in biomedical research. **PLoS ONE** 9(7): e100570.

 ### Manuscripts Submited for Publication or In Preparation

-- Schoen, E. D., Eendebak, P. T., **Vazquez, A. R.**, and Goos, P. (2022).
-Systematic enumeration of definitive screening designs.
-In review.

 - Eendebak, P. T., Schoen, E. D., **Vazquez, A. R.**, and Goos, P. (2022).
 Systematic enumeration of two-level even-odd designs.
 In review.